mattleibow/WinUIAppUnpackaged/README.md

 The contents of this package i basically the contents of `microsoft.projectreunion.foundation\0.8.0-preview\runtimes`, but using the correct folder structure.
 Once the main package uses this, AnyCPU is here for free.

+Basically instead of:

+    runtimes\lib\native\x64\Microsoft.ProjectReunion.Bootstrap.dll

+It is now:

+    runtimes\win-x64\native\Microsoft.ProjectReunion.Bootstrap.dll

+That is it.
+And now the `BinPlaceBootstrapDll` target can go away - even the whole `Microsoft.ProjectReunion.Bootstrap.targets` file.